 The Five Star Wealth Manager Award is based on 10 objective eligibility and evaluation criteria, including a minimum of 5 years as an active credentialed financial professional, favorable regulatory and complaint history, accepts new clients, client retention rates, client assets administered, education, and professional designations.
-3,528 Los Angeles wealth managers were considered for the award; 154 (4 percent of candidates) were named 2019 Five Star Wealth Managers.
+1,340 East Bay wealth managers were considered for the award; 104 (8 percent of candidates) were named 2019 Five Star Wealth Managers.
 (The criteria provided reflects the most recent year for which advisor received the award.
 The criteria used, the number of wealth managers considered for the award, and the percentage of those who receive the award may vary from year to year).
 For more information, please visit www.fivestarprofessional.com.

-FT 400: To compile the 2019 list, the Financial Times evaluated nominees on several primary areas and calculated a numeric score for each advisor.
-The areas of consideration were assets under management (AUM), asset growth, compliance record, experience, credentials, and accessibility.
-960 applicants were considered, and 400 (41.6 percent of candidates) were selected.
+FT 400: The 2020 list is produced independently by Ignites Research, a division of Money-Media, Inc., on behalf of the Financial Times.
+The nominees are evaluated on several primary areas and calculated a numeric score for each advisor.
+The areas of consideration include assets under management (AUM), asset growth, compliance record, experience, credentials, and accessibility.
+Approximately 1,040 applicants were considered, and 400 (38.5 percent of candidates) were recognized.
+Not indicative of advisor's future performance.
+Your experience may vary.
 For the full methodology, please visit ft.com.

 These awards are not indicative of the advisor's future performance.
 Your experiences may vary.